COASTAL RESEARCH Logo

 The reason for asking the local BBC to keep up their news monitoring during adverse weather is that reflective waves can be easily observed in the recent video recordings.
 Scientists have been making use of video recordings for several decades to analyse wave processes.
 The video recordings are important evidence of what is happening at Beesands and Torcross.

 The problem of Slapton Shingle Ridge and Torcross must be addressed, not fudged.
-Human interference has brought about so much fragility that further gales, with similar severity to 3rd February 2026, could easily create a breach in the shingle ridge which would cause the Ley to drain into the sea.
+Human Interference has brought about so much fragility that further gales, with similar severity to 3rd February 2026, could easily create a breach in the shingle ridge which would cause the Ley to drain into the sea.

 Top of Page